xoxzo/blog.xoxzo.com/content/The Way We Work/cju-team-camp-2018-en.md

 [this](https://digitalnomad.blog/jeju-island-south-korea/) so we decided to see for ourselves what the island had to offer.

-Jeju is a beatiful island, [getting 15 million tourists to visit it](https://en.yna.co.kr/view/AEN20191202007100315) every year.
+Jeju is a beautiful island, [getting 15 million tourists to visit it](https://en.yna.co.kr/view/AEN20191202007100315) every year.
 ![Hillside view of Jeju]({filename}/images/cju-team-camp-2018/jeju-hillside-view.jpg)

-We made [J-Space](https://www.coworker.com/south-korea/jeju-city/j-space), a free co-working space and incubator supported by the Korean governement and Kakao Corp as our base.
+We made [J-Space](https://www.coworker.com/south-korea/jeju-city/j-space), a free co-working space and incubator supported by the Korean government and Kakao Corp as our base.
 We stayed at [KAL Hotel Jeju](http://www.kalhotel.co.kr/en/jeju/About/Introduce.aspx) which is around 10 minutes of walking distance from J-Space.
-KAL Hotel is a pretty fancy hotel, with a swimming pool, big hot-bath and sauna; If you don't need such a fancy place, you can get better deals at other places with less bells and whistles.
+KAL Hotel is a pretty fancy hotel, with a swimming pool, big hot-bath and sauna; If you don't need such a fancy place, you can get better deals at other places with fewer bells and whistles.

 ## Day 1

 Day 1 started with me sharing with the team our customer satisfaction survey results.
-The session allowed the team to discuss items of interest pointed out by our customers, and how we can roll out improvements to our product based on these feedbacks.
+The session allowed the team to discuss items of interest pointed out by our customers, and how we can roll out improvements to our product based on this feedback.

-Day 1 continued with separate sessions by the marketing team, dev ops team and also sessions by design and the FE teams.
+Day 1 continued with separate sessions by the marketing team, dev-ops team and also sessions by design and the FE teams.

 We also had Shaurya, Akira and Geraldo to talk about their